remykarem/remykarem.github.io/books/crypto-book/src/ecc/index.md

 ## Important concepts

 * **Elliptic curve** and its properties
-    * Order of the curve — an EC finite field has a finite set of (valid) *n* points (an EC can be defined over an infinite field).
-    * Galois field / Finite field (defined by modulo) — For a finite field $F_7$, the elements of the field is $\{ 0, 1, 2, 3, 4, 5, 6 \}$.
-This means that the $x$ and $y$ values in the curve e.g. $ y^2 = x^3 + ax + b $ can take only one of these values.
-An EC finite field has a finite set of (valid) *n* points ("order of the curve").
-The field is usually (or always?) a prime number in ECC.
-As such, it is also referred to as the **prime field**.
-Prime fields have special properties.
-    * Elliptic curve point multiplication / scalar multiplication
-    * Subgroup — a point P in a finite field can have a fixed number of valid points when multiplied with any integer.
-    * Point addition
-    * Point multiplication / scalar multiplication
-    * Group — a point P in a finite field can have a fixed number of valid points ("**order of the group**") when multiplied with any integer. these points make up a group
-    * Point of infinity
-    * Cofactor — Order of the curve / order of a group

 * **[Group theory](https://en.wikipedia.org/wiki/Group_(mathematics))**, group law for elliptic curves

 * **Discrete logarithm problem**